-The link in Fleming’s mind between marriage and subordination to a woman – becoming the subject of a caretaker – is evident in his use of the descriptor “claustrophobia.”
-Bond describes his distaste for married life to Tiffany Case, claiming he’d “get claustrophobia and run out on her” (Fleming 185).
-And after receiving flowers from Vesper in Casino Royale: “He disliked having feminine things around him.
+The link in Fleming’s mind between marriage and subordination to a woman – becoming the subject of a caretaker – is frequently described in claustrophobic terms.
+Bond relates his distaste for married life with Tiffany Case, claiming he’d “get claustrophobia and run out on her” (Fleming 185).
+After receiving flowers from Vesper in Casino Royale, Fleming writes: “He disliked having feminine things around him.
 Flowers seemed to ask for recognition of the person who had sent them, to be constantly transmitting a message of sympathy and affection.
 Bond found this irksome.
 He disliked being cosseted.
 It gave him claustrophobia” (Fleming 139).

 On the emotional or intellectual level, women in Fleming’s eyes were prone to coddling and expecting companionship which, to the commitment-averse Fleming, made them unsuitable: they would “[lose] that animal capacity for giving the happiness and relief which he needed from them” describes John Pearson, remarking on a passage of Fleming’s notebook (106-7).